 Aspect is important in the dales in determining the composition of the vegetation.
 Skeletal soil on stony ground and earthy rock ledges on open (often south-facing) dale sides support some very distinctive communities.
 These are mostly found on seasonally dry and sunny slopes.
 Many of the species are ephemeral and are most evident in winter and spring.
-They include Riccia sorocarpa, Encalypta pilifera, E. vulgaris, Entosthodon fascicularis, E. muhlenbergii, Microbryum davallianum, M. rectum, Tortula lindbergii (T. lanceola), T. caucasica (T. modica), T. protobryoides and Weissia brachycarpa var. obliqua.
-Other species of a more perennial nature also occur in this habitat: Bryum canariense, Didymodon ferrugineus, Flexitrichum flexicaule (Ditrichum flexicaule), F. gracile (D. gracile), Tortella squarrosa (Pleurochaete squarrosa), Tortula subulata and Targionia hypophylla, the latter always on thin soil on rock outcrops.
+They include Riccia sorocarpa, Encalypta vulgaris, Entosthodon fascicularis, E. muhlenbergii, Microbryum davallianum, M. rectum, Tortula caucasica (T. modica), T. lindbergii (T. lanceola), T. protobryoides and Weissia brachycarpa var. obliqua.
+Other species of a more perennial nature also occur in this habitat or in rock crevices: Bryum canariense, Didymodon ferrugineus, Encalypta pilifera (usually anchored in rock crevices with very little soil), Flexitrichum flexicaule (Ditrichum flexicaule), F. gracile (D. gracile), Tortella squarrosa (Pleurochaete squarrosa), Tortula subulata and Targionia hypophylla, the latter always on thin soil on rock outcrops.
 Reboulia hemisphaerica is rather common, but is not confined to the drier slopes.
 There are isolated localities on sunny slopes in Dovedale for Bryum concinnatum (Anomobryum concinnatum) and Tortella nitida.
 Short grazed turf generally occurs on the sunnier dale sides and in disused quarries and workings, but is less extensive than in the past.
 Campylium chrysophyllum (Campyliadelphus chrysophyllus) is widespread, but Thuidium assimile more local, and Entodon concinnus rare and mostly restricted to old limestone spoil.
 Rhodobryum roseum is a rare component of short limestone turf.

 North-facing slopes and crags often contrast strongly with their south-facing counterparts.
 Earthy ledges are moister and the soil is often leached, to the extent that sparse limestone heath is occasionally developed.
 Where there is bare soil on rock ledges, Lophozia excisa, Tritomaria quinquedentata, Bryum zieri (Plagiobryum zieri), Campylopus fragilis and Pohlia cruda may sometimes occur.
+An unusual site at Thirkelow Rocks south of Buxton has Diphyscium foliosum and Bartramia ithyphylla on acidified humus over limestone on an open hillside.
 Some north-facing crags may accumulate deep humus and, especially where lightly shaded, may support dense turfs of Dicranum majus, D. scoparium, and robust pleurocarps such as Hylocomium splendens and Hylocomiadelphus triquetrus (Rhytidiadelphus triquetrus).
 Ptilidium ciliare sometimes occurs as isolated stems in mixture.
 Moist stony grassland also supports plentiful H. splendens and H. triquetrus, more rarely with Dicranum bonjeanii.
 Climacium dendroides is characteristic of moist grassland at the base of rocks and walls.
 Of particular interest in limestone grassland is the occurrence in a few places of Breutelia chrsyocoma, sometimes in short turf but also on rock ledges.

 Limestone scree occurs in many of the dales.
 Consolidated scree is the characteristic habitat of Rhytidium rugosum, which occurs at several sites but is particularly fine in the lower part of Monks Dale.
 Racomitrium lanuginosum occurs very locally in this habitat, and Barbilophozia barbata has been found sparsely in the upper part of Cressbrook Dale.
 Consolidated scree shares many species with stony grassland and blocky ground.
 Homalothecium lutescens is widespread, and sometimes occurs in an appressed form closely attached to the rock.
 Frullania tamarisci occurs locally in scree and on stony banks and skeletal soil.

 Sheltered limestone rocks in the wooded dales and on more open sites on the more northerly slopes often support a profusion of calcicolous bryophytes, including many conspicuous species.
-The long list includes Metzgeria pubescens, Plagiochila porelloides, Porella platyphylla, P. cordaeana, Anomodon viticulosus, Ctenidium molluscum, Eurhynchium crassinervium, E. striatum, Fissidens dubius, Mnium stellare, Neckera crispa, N. complanata, Plagiomnium cuspidatum, P. undulatum, Rhynchostegiella tenella, Trichostomum brachydontium, Taxiphyllum wissgrillii, Thamnobryum alopecurum and Tortella tortuosa,.
-A notable recent discovery in Dimin Dale near Ashford-in-the-Water is the nationally rare Anomodon longifolius growing sparsely in recesses on the limestone rocks.
-Bare, often vertical rock faces where there is sufficient moisture support Cololejeunea calcarea, Mesoptychia collaris (Leiocolea collaris), Scapania aspera, Marchantia quadrata (Preissia quadrata), Gymnostomum aeruginosum, Seligeria acutifolia, S. pusilla, S. donniana and (very sparsely) S. trifaria.
+The long list includes Metzgeria pubescens, Plagiochila porelloides, Porella platyphylla, P. cordaeana, Anomodon viticulosus, Cirriphyllum crassinervium, Ctenidium molluscum, Eurhynchium striatum, Fissidens dubius, Mnium stellare, Neckera crispa, N. complanata, Plagiomnium cuspidatum, P. undulatum, Rhynchostegiella tenella, Trichostomum brachydontium, Taxiphyllum wissgrillii, Thamnobryum alopecurum and Tortella tortuosa.
+A notable recent discovery at two sites (Dimin Dale near Ashford-in-the-Water and in the Via Gellia) is the nationally rare Anomodon longifolius growing sparsely in recesses on the limestone rocks.
+Bare, often vertical rock faces where there is sufficient moisture support Cololejeunea calcarea, Marchantia quadrata (Preissia quadrata), Mesoptychia collaris (Leiocolea collaris), Scapania aspera, Gymnostomum aeruginosum, Seligeria acutifolia, S. pusilla, S. donniana and (very sparsely) S. trifaria.
 Serpoleskea confervoides (Amblystegium confervoides ) appears to be rare, while Orthothecium intricatum is usually found in rock crevices.
 Rhynchostegiella teneriffae is very local on wet rocks.
 In some of the dales there are accretions of tufa (travertine), and this is a highly characteristic habitat for Gymnostomum calcareum.
 Platydictya jungermannioides also occurs, rarely, on tufa and at the entrance to wet holes and fissures.
 Conardia compacta occurs in a cave in Dove Dale.

 Wooded limestone crags, especially the more northerly ones, support a few species of a montane character, notably Plagiopus oederianus and Mnium thomsonii, but these are rare.
 Distichium capillaceum has only one currently known natural site (Lathkill Dale), but it has also been recorded a few times on old railway cuttings.
 Pedinophyllum interruptum is possibly confined to the crags and cliffs of Chee Dale.
 A notable moss of sheltered but dry crags is a form of Scleropodium cespitans, which was formerly thought to be a distinct species (Brachythecium appleyardiae).
 It is particularly characteristic of dry ledges at the base of crags, where there is little competition from other species.
 Bryophytes occurring in warmer woodland sites include Cololejeunea rossettiana, Marchesinia mackaii and Plasteurhynchium striatulum, but all of these are rare.